sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 In order to update the plugin, follow the same steps as for installing it, which are described in the [bitbucket-server-plugin](https://github.com/sourcegraph/bitbucket-server-plugin) repository.

-When the Sourcegraph instance connected to the Bitbucket Server plugin is updated, so will the code that's fetched by the plugin to enable native code intelligence.
+When the Sourcegraph instance connected to the Bitbucket Server plugin is updated, so will the code that's fetched by the plugin to enable native code navigation.
 No manual steps required.
 (See the [Technical Details](#technical-details) section on how this works.)

-### Native code intelligence
+### Native code navigation

-Once the plugin is installed and the **Sourcegraph URL** is set under **Administration > Add-ons > Sourcegraph**, native code intelligence is enabled when browsing code or pull requests on your Bitbucket Server / Bitbucket Data Center instance.
+Once the plugin is installed and the **Sourcegraph URL** is set under **Administration > Add-ons > Sourcegraph**, native code navigation is enabled when browsing code or pull requests on your Bitbucket Server / Bitbucket Data Center instance.

-To disable native code intelligence, simply set **Sourcegraph URL** to an empty value.
+To disable native code navigation, simply set **Sourcegraph URL** to an empty value.
 Note that this will also disable [Webhooks](#webhooks)!

 ### Webhooks